Soapnet: Programming expansion (2002–10)

 Some viewers complained about what they viewed as an overabundance of prime-time programming on the channel, some of which (90210 and Melrose Place) had ended their original broadcast runs only a few years prior and had been repeated in syndication on other networks.
-These fans also objected to the large number of new episodes of the ABC lineup and Days of our Lives, and repeatedly requested rebroadcasts of old daytime soaps such as Loving, The Edge of Night, Santa Barbara, and Search for Tomorrow.
+These fans also objected to the large number of new episodes of the ABC lineup and Days of Our Lives, and repeatedly requested rebroadcasts of former daytime soaps such as Loving, The Edge of Night, Santa Barbara, and Search for Tomorrow.

 On February 7, 2007, Soapnet acquired the rights to air reruns of The O.C. and One Tree Hill.
-The syndication deal also gave Soapnet an option to order a fifth season of One Tree Hill to air on the channel in the event that The CW chose not to renew the show (this option was never exercised as first-run episodes of One Tree Hill remained on The CW until the series ended in 2012).
+The syndication deal also gave Soapnet an option to order a new season of One Tree Hill to air on the channel in an event that The CW were to cancel the show, although this option never exercised as first-run episodes of One Tree Hill remained on The CW for the remainder of the series' run until 2012.

-In November 2007, Deborah Blackwell stepped down as general manager of the channel with then-ABC Daytime president Brian Frons assuming her duties.
-In August 2008, it was revealed that Soapnet had lost the broadcast rights for both Dallas and Melrose Place; both shows left the schedule that September.
+In November 2007, Deborah Blackwell resigned as general manager of the channel and was replaced by then-ABC Daytime president Brian Frons.
+In August 2008, it was announced that Soapnet's broadcast rights for both Dallas and Melrose Place had expired; both shows were removed the schedule that September.

 In 2009, the channel started to further expand its acquired programming; and began airing Greg Behrendt's Wake Up Call, a program that was originally set to air on ABC during the 2006–07 season.
-After airing the CBC Television series MVP (which was canceled by the CBC due to low ratings) in 2008, Soapnet also acquired the rights for the American broadcast of the Canadian dramedy Being Erica (which began in January of that year on the CBC) beginning in February 2009.
+After airing the CBC Television series MVP (which was canceled by the CBC due to low ratings) in 2008, Soapnet also acquired the rights for the American broadcast of the Canadian dramedy Being Erica (which began in January 2009 on the CBC) beginning in February 2009.
 According to Nielsen Media Research, Soapnet was available to 75,259,000 cable and satellite subscribers in December 2010, an increase of 4 million subscribers from May 2009.